ASLeonard/pangenome_summer_school/Practicals.md

 ```

 Now using the "asm5" preset rather than "map-hifi", as we are mapping an assembly and not reads.
+Where does the assembly look the best and where does it look the worst?
+How does this relate to the choice of assembler?

 We can also scaffold the contigs, so they have the same direction and layout as the reference.
 Note, this **is** based on the reference, and so we are at risk of losing out on biological differences as we force our assembly to look more like the reference.